-Join Doug Rose for an in-depth discussion in this video Work without exploring, part of Delivering in Data Science Sprints.
+Join Doug Rose for an in-depth discussion in this video Work without exploring, part of Learning Data Science: Using Agile Methodology.

 - In 1999, two psychologists ran an experiment.…They filmed a video of six people passing a ball.…They showed the video to 40 students.…They asked the students to count how many times…the ball passed from one person to the next.…Most of the students were able…to count how many times the ball passed.…What they didn't see was that a student in a gorilla suit…walked across the middle of the screen.…The gorilla stopped in the center…and then walked off camera.
 When they asked the students,…nearly half didn't notice the gorilla.…